 Ending Child Support Payments in New Jersey

 Child support is for the wellbeing of the child, financially providing for their best interests.
 However, these payments may continue for a long time at great expense.
-Many parents wonder if they have any options for ending child support payment in New Jersey.
+Many parents wonder if they have any options for ending child support payments in New Jersey.
 While there are not many ways to end child support until the child becomes emancipated, you may find it helpful to consult a dedicated local child support attorney about your potential options.

 Emancipation for Terminating a Child Support Agreement

-The most common way that child support agreements end is by the child reaching the proper age or stage in life to be emancipated.
+The most common way that child support agreements end in New Jersey is by the child reaching the proper age or stage in life to be emancipated.
 It may be determined that a child is emancipated by a written agreement between both parents at a certain age.
 However, it is important to know that even though a child may be considered emancipated, if the payments are going through the probation department, the department must be notified to ensure that payments are still not expected.

 If support payments go through probation, parents cannot assume that just because one of the events of emancipation occurred that the payments are going to stop.
 If they fail to do so, the paying party may be in arrears, potentially incurring severe penalties.